omaraymanatia/Data-Stuctures/README.md

 ## How to Use

-Each data structure is provided as a separate Python file.
+Each data structure is provided as a separate CPP file.
 You can use these files by importing them into your CPP projects or running them directly to see their functionality.